Semi-analytic forecasts for Roman -- the beginning of a new era of deep-wide galaxy surveys: Acknowledgements

 \section{Acknowledgements}

-The authors of this paper would like to thank David Spergel, Stephen Wilkins, Mark Dickinson, Austen Gabrielpillai, Shengqi Yang, Nicole Drakos, and Madeline Marshall for useful discussions.
+The authors of this paper would like to thank David Spergel, Stephen Wilkins, Mark Dickinson, Austen Gabrielpillai, Shengqi Yang, Nicole Drakos, Stephen Wilkins, and Madeline Marshall for useful discussions.
 We also thank the members of the \textit{Roman Space Telescope} Cosmic Dawn Science Investigation Team and the Cosmological Advanced Survey Telescope for Optical and uv Research (CASTOR) Science Team for utilizing the pre-production results and providing feedback that improved this work.
+We thank the anonymous referee for the constructive comments that improved this work.
 The simulations and data products for this work were run on NASA computing machines, \textit{astera} and \textit{seliana}, managed by the Office of Scientific Computing at NASA Goddard Space Flight Center.
 We thank the Center for Computational Astrophysics (CCA) and the Scientific Computing Core (SCC) at the Flatiron Institute for hosting the data associated with this work on the data release portal \textit{Flathub}.
 We warmly thank Dylan Simon and Elizabeth Lovero for coordinating the data release portal and project website, and Rebecca Sesny for the creation of the project website.
 AY is supported by an appointment to the NASA Postdoctoral Program (NPP) at NASA Goddard Space Flight Center, administered by the Oak Ridge Associated Universities under contract with NASA.
 AY also thanks the CCA for hospitality during the creation of this work.
 RSS acknowledges support from the Simons Foundation.

 Use of the \twosqdeg\ mock catalogues presented in this work should reference both this work and \citealt{Somerville2021} for the construction of the simulated lightcones, and reference \citet{Somerville2015} for the Santa Cruz semi-analytic model and \citet{Yung2019} for model calibration and validation against existing observational constraints.
 In addition, reference \citet{Yung2022} if \emph{JWST} NIRCam broad- and medium-band photometry is used.